JacksonHagood/CPP_Basics/02_Variables/variables.md

 ## Types

 Variables in C++ are strongly typed, meaning variables have an associated type that cannot be changed.
-The language supports several primitive types in addition to user-defined data types (see [13: Classesp](../16_Classes/classes.md)).
+The language supports several primitive types in addition to user-defined objects (see [18: Classes](../18_Classes/classes.md)).

 ### Primitives